satoshisound/satoshisound/README.md

 - 👋 Hi, I’m @satoshisound
 - 👀 I’m interested in Bitcoin, Lightning Network, Golang, App Development, Svelte, Nostr, Slashtags, and related tech
-- 🌱 I’m currently learning Svelte, Golang, C++, and Qt/QML
+- 🌱 I’m currently learning Svelte and Golang
 - 💞️ I’m looking to collaborate on Bitcoin and related tech
 - 📫 How to reach me satoshisound@protonmail.com